Celsius273/datawiz-web/Readme.md

 ### How to set up?

-Simply clone the repo, run 'npm install' to install all the requisite node modules
+Simply clone the repo, run 'npm install' to install all the requisite node modules (upon first clone)

 run 'npm run watch' to update the bin/app.bundle.js file with the latest changes, then run 'npm start' in another terminal window to set up the localhost port.